compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    ![](./assets/guide/cmconfig5.png)

-9. Click on the `CONDITIONS` tab and configure the page how you see fit.
+9. Open the `CONDITIONS` tab and configure the page how you see fit.
    Leave the big `Time` and `Time Multiplier` sliders as they are.
    - In the `Weather` section, flip the switch to `WeatherFX` and select the weather you want.
-      If the weather you want is not in the list, read [how to change the weather](#changing-weather) after the extracting step.
+      If the weather you want is not in the list, read the `Dedicated Folder` version of [how to change the weather](#changing-weather) after the extracting step.
    - Click on the 3 little dots next to the weather drop down.
    - Enable and set the Time/Date/Time multiplier that you want.